vinniefranco/anglerfish-splitk-keeb/README.md

 # Anglerfish Keyboard

-Anglerfish, is a split keyboard with 3x5 column staggered keys, two thumb keys, and a trackpoint.
+Anglerfish, is a split keyboard with 3x5 column staggered keys, two thumb keys, and a trackball.

 The Trackpoint can be placed on either side, and the PCB is a reversible design.